animal-tree/Writing-stuff/Stuff80-Consciousness.md

 So the question is, at what point does this information communication become a physical process that produces consciousness?

 Well, for one, the physical material matters.
 That's why it's called matter.
 It matters.
 Or else we could simulate your consciousness with a domino chain.
-Or even with a human centipede obeying the exact algorithm of your brain's dance of interactions.
+Or even with a human centipede/jamboree obeying the exact algorithm of your brain's dance of interactions.

 So the "grey matter" as it's called that composes your brain is not merely a representation machine, or an optional circuitry, but crucial to the singularization that is consciousness.